-During the summer in Lapland, nature speeds up.
+During the summer in northern Finland, nature speeds up.
 The buds burst forth, blossom and then explode into a million vibrant colors.
 That’s how you’ll feel too!

 Have you ever seen the sun circling the sky above the horizon night and day?
 Thanks to the magical Midnight Sun, this experience continues 24/7 for about 3 months.
 This phenomenon is called the Nightless Night.